SebastianBr11/dashboard/README.md

 ### Apps and Packages

 - `web`: a [Remix](https://remix.run) app
+- `lib`: a library shared by all apps
 - `ui`: a stub React component library shared by all apps

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).